 You probably think of almond fruit as nuts, but almond trees (Prunus dulcis) actually produce drupes.
 These drupes grow from the tree’s fertilized flowers and mature in autumn.
 The drupe has a leathery hull that surrounds it, giving it the look of a green peach.
 When the outer husk dries and splits, it’s time to start thinking about picking almond nuts.

-If you want to know when to harvest almonds, the drupe yourself will tell you.
+If you want to know when to harvest almonds, the drupe itself will tell you.
 When drupes are mature, they split open and, in time, fall from the tree.
 This usually happens during August or September.

 If you have squirrels, or even almond-eating birds, in your garden, you’ll want to keep your eye on the drupes and harvest them from the tree when they split.
 Otherwise, you can leave them on the tree as long as it does not rain.